Plea Bargaining in a California Criminal Case

 In other words, who am I going to talk to?
 Does the prosecutor in the court where your case is pending even have the authority to plea bargain a case?
 Most of the time, the answer is absolute no. I'm going to have to go to their supervisor.

 I will have to go to the number two DA in that courthouse.
 I'm going to have to go to the head DA, maybe.
-Sometimes I get cases where the person has a strike on their record, an attempted murder case, or another serious case, and I have to go to the head DA.
+Sometimes, I get cases where the person has a strike on their record, an attempted murder case, or another serious case, and I have to go to the head DA.

-The head DA in that particular courthouse is the only one who had the authority to do anything related to those charges.
+The head DA in that particular courthouse is the only one who has the authority to do anything related to those charges.
 You've got to know that as a criminal defense attorney going into the negotiation which you're going to be dealing with because who you're dealing with will dictate what your strategy will be.

-We've got to find a judge that will have the money to say to the DA if it's the right thing to do, you know what prosecutor, you're not being reasonable in this case.
+We've got to find a judge that will have the money to say to the DA if it's the right thing to do, you know what, prosecutor, you're not being reasonable in this case.
 Hedding is making a good point here, and you're ignoring, and you know what, I'm going to step in.
 I'm a judge.
 I get to decide what the sentence is going to be.
 I don't think his client should have to go to prison.
 I guess I'm going to give him a chance.
 I'm going to put him on probation.

-Making Decision to Pursue a Plea Bargain
+Making the Decision to Pursue a Plea Bargain

 Related: